AIMS-Ghana/python-course/_topic/01/running.md

 {% endhighlight %}

 When you have completed this, add it to your repository.
-You can't use the `turnin` script for this, since it only updates existing files:
+You can't use the `turnin` script for this, since it only updates existing files, so you'll need to add the file:

 {% highlight bash %}
 {{ site.hwprompt }} git status